infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ## Pages and shared components

-Components that are loaded directly via routing (by either `component` or `loadChildren`) should be placed in the `src/app/pages` directory.
+Components that are loaded directly via routing (by either `loadComponent` or `loadChildren`) should be placed in the `src/app/pages` directory.
 If a component is used in multiple places, it should be extracted to the nearest common ancestor's components directory.
 If there are multiple levels of routing, the main `src/app` directory structure can be mirrored under some specific page directory.
 In other words, you can have components, services, pages, etc. directories inside some specific page directory.
 This helps separate the codebase on a feature/domain-basis.

 As an example, please consider the following routing setup: